somq/ionic4-remote-devtool/README.md

-# Redux DevTool with a ionic v4 app
+# How to use Redux DevTool with a ionic v4 app on device

 ## how does it work?